Development and Application of the Fourier Method to the Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals: Method of the Mean-Square Approximation of Iterated Ito Stochastic Integrals Based on Generalized Multiple Fourier Series

-The difficulties noted above can be overcome with a different method.
-The idea of this method is as follows: the iterated Ito stochastic integral $J[\psi^{(k)}]_{T,t}$ of form (\ref{ito}) of multiplicity $k$ is represented as a multiple stochastic integral from the non-random discontinuous function $K(t_1,\ldots,t_k)$ of $k$ variables of form (\ref{ppp}), defined on the hypercube $[t, T]^k$, where $[t, T]$ is an interval of integration of iterated Ito stochastic integral.
-Then, the function $K(t_1,\ldots,t_k)$ is expanded in the hypercube into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
-After a number of nontrivial transformations we come (see the theorem 2 below) to the mean-square convergening expansion of iterated Ito stochastic integral into the multiple series of products of standard Gaussian random variables.
-The coefficients of this series are the coefficients of generalized multiple Fourier series for the function $K(t_1,\ldots,t_k)$, which can be calculated using the explicit formula regardless of multiplicity $k$ of iterated Ito stochastic integral.
-Hereinafter, this method referred to as the method of generalized multiple Fourier series.
+The difficulties noted above can be overcome by the another method.
+The idea of this method is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ ($k\in\mathbb{N}$) is represented as the multiple stochastic integral from the nonrandom discontinuous function $K(t_1,\ldots,t_k)$ defined on the hypercube $[t, T]^k$ by the relation (\ref{ppp}), where $[t, T]$ is the interval of integration of the iterated Ito stochastic integral.
+Then, the function $K(t_1,\ldots,t_k)$ is expanded in the hypercube $[t, T]^k$ into the generalized multiple Fourier series converging in the sense of norm in Hilbert space $L_2([t,T]^k)$.
+After a number of nontrivial transformations we come (see Theorems 2--4 below) to the mean-square convergening expansion of the iterated Ito stochastic integral (\ref{ito}) into the multiple series of products of standard Gaussian random variables.
+The coefficients of this series are the coefficients of the generalized multiple Fourier series for the function $K(t_1,\ldots,t_k)$, which can be calculated using the explicit formula regardless of multiplicity $k$ of the iterated Ito stochastic integral.
+Hereinafter, this method is referred to as the method of generalized multiple Fourier series.